x3art/unilog/README.txt

    that factory we'll still incidentally empty things, but this is not reliable).
 This could be considered a feature since we won't waste time and resources on unnecessary production but we could at least sell the overproduction.
 Which we won't.

-I guess the decision to only have priorites for demand and not supply wasn't correct.
+ - Not critical.
+Wares in the logistics docks show very large amounts in the Needs menu.
+This is on purpose since we set those needs internally so that other clients can always offload wares into the logi dock.
+We won't actually run and buy those wares unless someone actually needs them.

 TODO:

  - factory death (not yet implemented and will make the script on the logistics dock die).

- - separate ships by size (have small ships sell small stuff?)

  - mining carrier clients (add mining carrier as client, the rest is automatic)